-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bono is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Bono isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bono are a mix of both white- and blue-collar jobs.
 Overall, Bono is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Bono who work in sales jobs (13.56%), office and administrative support (12.95%), and healthcare (9.15%).

 Being a small city, Bono does not have a public transit system used by locals to get to and from work.